oslokommune/okdata-sdk-python/DEVELOPMENT.md

 5. Create new release in github.
     1. Go to https://github.com/oslokommune/okdata-sdk-python/tags
     2. On the latest tag, click on `...` -> `Create release`
     3. Fill out `Title`-field with the new release version.
-Fill out `Write`-field with value (bullet point) from latest release in CHANGELOG
+Fill out `Write`-field with value (bullet points) from latest release in CHANGELOG
     4. Click `Publish release`